dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 obfuscation of myth also makes them more viral, more viable and more likely to survive [knowledge extinction events]().

-So, cultures like the Norse often rely on myths during time of turmoil to preserve information in an encoded form.
+So, cultures like the Norse often rely on myths during times of turmoil to preserve information in an encoded form.
 In terms of geopolitics, they could see which way the wind was blowing in Europe: either Europe would be united through Christianity as a cultural basis or become economically and geopolitically subservient to the Middle East.
 They codified these myths in such a way as to ostensibly retain their cultural identity while compressing a set of behaviors encoded in myth, whose execution would begin upon apocalyptic events.
 Humanity's forefathers deserve much more credit than we give them.
 Ragnarok is perhaps the best example of a subversive attempt to use information compression for cultural preservation.
 It's event-driven eschatology, to be invoked upon apocalypse, whence the Gods return.

 ###